nkdAgility/NKDAgility.com/site/content/resources/videos/2-AyrLPg-8Y/index.md

 ---
-title: "Why is training such a critical element in a #manager or #leader journey?"
+title: "Why is training such a critical element in a manager or leader journey?"
 date: 11/29/2023 11:00:03
 videoId: 2-AyrLPg-8Y
-url: /resources/videos/why-is-training-such-a-critical-element-in-a-#manager-or-#leader-journey-
+url: /resources/videos/why-is-training-such-a-critical-element-in-a-manager-or-leader-journey-
 external_url: https://www.youtube.com/watch?v=2-AyrLPg-8Y
 coverImage: https://i.ytimg.com/vi/2-AyrLPg-8Y/maxresdefault.jpg
 duration: 17
 isShort: True
 ---

-# Why is training such a critical element in a #manager or #leader journey?
+# Why is training such a critical element in a manager or leader journey?

 #shorts #shortsvideo #shortvideo Transitioning from a #projectmanager or traditional #manager to an #agileleader can be super tricky, especially if you have never received training.
 In this short excerpt, Martin explains why #agileleadership training is critical.
 Watch the full video here: https://youtu.be/W3cyrYFXDfg